Write: Victor Hildebrant and Predrag Milić

 „Democracy has to be born anew every generation, and education is its midwife“ (John Dewey)

-In my presentation I focused on the last one.
+In my presentation, I focused on the last one.
 Robinson defines citizenship as the ability to engage constructively with society and to participate in the processes that sustain it.
-One key element of practicing citizenship is participation in public affairs, i.e. acting politically.
+One key element of practising citizenship is participation in public affairs, i.e. acting politically.
 The good news is that there are countless ways in which schools can teach and encourage political action.
 The bad news is that hardly anybody has a clear idea of the essential elements of political action.
 Even though (and perhaps because) it is one of the basic human capacities, we tend to talk about political action only in very superficial terms.

 Hannah Arendt is one of the few political theorists who spent more energy on thinking about political action than about political systems.
 Her work is a good starting point for everybody who is interested in the meaning of political action.
 In Political Space Matters my colleague Predrag Milic and I looked at politics, as it were, through the eyes of Hannah Arendt.
 We tried to summarise and explain all the different elements of political action.
 You can find a complete overview on our website.